International Spends Credit Cards

 Prioritise zero or low forex markup

 The single most impactful feature for international spends is the forex markup rate.
-Cards with zero markup (IDFC FIRST Wealth, Niyo Global) save 3.5%+ compared to standard cards.
+Cards with zero markup (IDFC FIRST Wow!, Niyo Global) save 3.5%+ compared to standard cards.
 Even a reduction from 3.5% to 1.5% is worth ₹4,000 on a ₹2 lakh international spend.

 Check reward rates on international transactions